 Students: Anyone who is passionate about social justice, sustainability and humanity, and making the world a better place.

 Teaching and assessment: Teaching takes place over 2 or 3 days a week.
 Modules will be delivered through a variety of masterclasses, seminar groups, tutorials, debates, experiments, virtual learning environments and external experiences.
 There are no exams on this course.
-Assessments have been innovatively designed to reflect real work activities and to develop important abilities and attributes to contribute significantly to social change through future careers.
+Assessments have been innovatively designed to reflect real work activities and to develop important abilities and attributes to contribute in significant ways to social change through future careers.

 The aims of the course: The main aim of this course is to develop skills and abilities which can help to address social needs, gaps, and failures in society.
 Through this course, students will achieve a skill-set that will enable them to undertake or create roles that can disrupt, strengthen and support different sectors to tackle or respond innovatively and effectively to the “wicked problems” of our time.
 Students will be able to contribute to transforming society using processes that are collaborative, inclusive and driven by achieving social, rather than economic aims.